Photo: John D Sirlin/Shutterstock

 • Camping: No

-The park museum is housed in the Douglas Mansion, a beautifully preserved 1916 mansion that was once home to James S. Douglas, a prominent mining magnate.
+The park museum is housed in the Douglas Mansion, a beautifully preserved 1916 building that was once used as both a residence and a hotel for mining officials.
 Inside the mansion, you’ll find informative exhibits and displays that showcase the history of the town and its mining industry, as well as the lives of the people who lived and worked in Jerome during its heyday.
-There’s a self-guided tour, plus scheduled events like escape rooms and historical guided tours.
+There’s a self-guided tour, plus scheduled events like historical guided tours.

 Additionally, Jerome itself is an artsy and quirky town with a colorful past, known for its artistic community, vibrant shops, and eclectic restaurants.
 After exploring the park, make a visit to the town — it’s one of the most unique in Arizona.